VARID-XR/VARID-plugin-unreal/README.md

 - VARID ultimately aims to become the ‘standard’ for simulating eye conditions.
 - VARID is an open, accessible tool that should continue to grow with the help of the open source community.
 - VARID does not require custom Unreal engine changes.
+- If you want to contribute to VARID, please email: hello@varid.com

 ## Credits
 - Joe Bacon - Make Transition Ltd - Initial Software engineering
   - www.maketransition.co.uk
-- Dr Peter Jones - City University - Original creator of OpenVisSim, VARID Consortium
+- Dr Peter Jones - City University - Original creator of OpenVisSim
   - www.appliedpsychophysics.com
+- Adam Davis - Fosrer + Partners - Applied R&D
-- David Gillespie - Foster & Partners - Applied R&D, VARID Consortium
+- David Gillespie - Foster + Partners - Applied R&D
-- Francis Aish - Foster & Partners - Applied R&D, VARID Consortium
+- Francis Aish - Formerly Foster & Partners - Applied R&D
-- Epic Games - Creator of Unreal Engine, Funding, Support
+- Epic Games - Epic Megagrant Funding

 ## Requirements
 - Unreal Engine 4.26+
-- VARID requires the new post process SceneViewExtension functionality introduced in Unreal 4.26.
+- VARID requires the new post process SceneViewExtension functionality introduced in Unreal 4.26 and has been tested in Unreal 4.27
+- VARID does not currently work with Unreal 5.x however it is on the roadmap and contributions updating to 5 are welcome.

 ## Recommendations
 - Software
-  - Unreal Engine 4.26.2 PDB synbols via install options.
+  - Unreal Engine 4.26.2/4.27 PDB synbols via install options.
 This makes it easier to step into Engine code if need be.
   - Visual Studio Community 2019 - preferred IDE.
   - Git - source control.
   - RenderDoc - profiling/debugging graphics.